Definition

 - These conditions typically lack features like violaceous striae, proximal muscle weakness, or easy bruising, helping to differentiate them.

-Cyclic Cushing Syndrome:
+Cyclic Cushing Syndrome

 - Characterised by intermittent episodes of hypercortisolism.